-- A penalty point will be applied to any match defaulted without prior approval of the Series Leader or Series Rep, except in the case of game day injury, illness, or no-show.
-Under those circumstances the captain must text, email or call the series leader to notify her of the default before the matches are played.
+- A penalty point will be applied to any match defaulted without prior approval of the Series Leader or Series Rep, except in the case of game day injury or illness.
+Under those game day circumstances the captain must text, email or call the series leader to notify her of the default as soon as possible.

 - In the event of a default, the defaulting team must provide the names of both players who would have played in the match to the series leader before the match is defaulted.
 The player who was available to play will be rostered on the score sheet; the unavailable player will be listed as "No Player Available."
 (If neither player was available, they will both be listed as such.)
 The lowest or only team for any club does not have to provide names but must notify the series leader of the default.

 - Defaults are taken from the bottom to the top (i.e., Court 4 first, then Court 3,) except in the case of a no-show when play has begun on the other courts.
 It is then taken on the affected court.

 - A team receiving a default will be considered to have won the match 6-0, 6-0, but must provide the names of two legal, eligible players.
 However, if the team receiving the Default Win provides names that are in an illegal position, uses an illegal line-up, including unapproved illegal movement, playing out of order of strength, double plays and ineligible players, the match will be recorded as "UNPLAYED"; neither team will receive the win.